openjdk-mobile/openjdk-mobile.github.io/docs/ios/helloworld.md

 - Running `helloworld` involves a number of steps described in the [ios-tools repo](https://github.com/openjdk-mobile/ios-tools/blob/main/docs/helloworld.md)
 - For each step you can choose to build (e.g. OpenJDK/mobile) yourself or download a build from the repo's releases

+> ⚠️ Note: Running on an iOS device is working properly.
+Running on a simulator is still [to be fixed](https://github.com/openjdk-mobile/ios-tools/issues/51).